zrecore/ZRECore/README.md

-# ZRECore provides a Mobile and E-Commerce boiler-plate application, based on the Zend Framework.
+# ZRECore - The most intuitive approach to e-commerce application development.
+This application provides a Mobile and E-Commerce application environment, built upon the Zend Framework MVC library.

 This code is provided to you under the terms of the GNU General Public License V3 or higher.
 It can be found at http://www.gnu.org/copyleft/gpl.html
+Copyrights 2009 The Alex Venture Project http://www.alexventure.com.
+All rights reserved.

+You can contact me with questions/comments at my website: http://www.alexventure.com

 # Requirements
 This installation is made to work on Unix/Linux operating systems.
 If you're really inclined to make this application work on a Windows machine, feel free to port it.